TraceDugar/virtual-store/README.md

 - Feature 1: Add categories that hold products.
 - Feature 2: Add Products within catgories.
-- Feature 3: Add Cart
+- Feature 3: Add Cart.
+- Feature 4: Connect to database for products and categories.
+- Feature 5: Updates Inventory for the cart.

 #### Tests